Naval battles of the American Revolutionary War: D'Estaing reaches Boston

 The French decision brought on a wave of anger in the American ranks and its commanders.
 Although General Greene penned a complaint that John Laurens termed "sensible and spirited", General Sullivan was less diplomatic.
 In a missive containing much inflammatory language, he called d'Estaing's decision "derogatory to the honor of France", and included further complaints in orders of the day that were later suppressed when cooler heads prevailed.
 American writers from the ranks called the French decision a "desertion", and noted that they "left us in a most Rascally manner".

 The French departure prompted a mass exodus of the American militia, significantly shrinking the American force.
 On 24 August, Sullivan was alerted by General George Washington that Clinton was assembling a relief force in New York.
 That evening his council made the decision to withdraw to positions on the northern part of the island.
 Sullivan continued to seek French assistance, dispatching Lafayette to Boston to negotiate further with d'Estaing.

 In the meantime, the British in New York had not been idle.
 Lord Howe, concerned about the French fleet and further reinforced by the arrival of ships from Byron's storm-tossed squadron, sailed out to catch d'Estaing before he reached Boston.
 General Clinton organised a force of 4,000 men under Major General Charles Grey, and sailed with it on 26 August, destined for Newport.

 The inflammatory writings of General Sullivan arrived before the French fleet reached Boston; Admiral d'Estaing's initial reaction was reported to be a dignified silence.
 Under pressure from Washington and the Continental Congress, politicians worked to smooth over the incident while d'Estaing was in good spirits when Lafayette arrived in Boston.
 D'Estaing even offered to march troops overland to support the Americans: "I offered to become a colonel of infantry, under the command of one who three years ago was a lawyer, and who certainly must have been an uncomfortable man for his clients".

-General Pigot was harshly criticise by Clinton for failing to await the relief force, which might have successfully entrapped the Americans on the island.
+General Pigot was harshly criticized by Clinton for failing to await the relief force, which might have successfully entrapped the Americans on the island.
 He left Newport for England not long after.
 Newport was abandoned by the British in October 1779 with economy ruined by the war.